carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

   would either break compiles or corrupt Carbon programs.
   - Users would need to bind to specific releases of the library.
 We would become responsible for matching all development.

-## Copying vocabulary types

-When a vocabulary type crosses between C++ and Carbon and a copy is a valid option, an extremely good interoperability story can be provided.
-Here, we can in almost all cases completely convert common data structures and vocabulary types between the languages.
-The data is being copied anyways and so any necessary changes to the representation and layout are unlikely to be an unacceptable overhead.

-This strategy should be available for essentially all containers and copiable vocabulary types in the C++ STL, Abseil, and any other sufficiently widely used libraries.